 And then, a slump.
 I blamed it on the tons of required reading in college.
 I took a Great Books class to feel good about reading again, but speed-reading through Faulkner’s Light in August (because of a presentation I had to make) and four other books in one semester was not very fun.

-I got over it after taking a chance on The God of Small Things
+I got over it after taking a chance on The God of Small Things by Arundhati Roy.

 It was beautiful, and stayed with me long after I finished it.
 This started the branch that led me to more Indian lit (Jhumpa Lahiri et al), which has since become part of my yearly reading lists.
 And I discovered that I apparently like Booker winners and finalists.